This country-specific Q&A provides an overview to intellectual property law in Switzerland.

 Briefly, what is the forum and the procedure for challenging each of these intellectual property rights and what are the grounds for a finding of invalidity of each of these intellectual property rights?

-Remedies available include injunctions (interim or final), a declaratory judgment, assignment of intellectual property right, an order to disclose the origin and quantity of the infringing objects in the defendant’s possession and to disclose the addressees and the extent of any transfer to commercial recipients, rendering of accounts (for the assessment of damages), damages, redress or surrender of profits, publication of the judgment and destruction of infringing goods and their removal from the market.
+Available remedies include injunctions, declaratory judgements, assignment of the intellectual property rights, order to disclose the origin and quantity of infringing goods and name of the recipients, order to disclose the extent of any distribution to commercial and industrial customers, damages, publication of the judgement and/or destruction of the infringing goods and their removal from the market.

 What are the costs of enforcement proceedings and is any kind of costs recovery available for successful parties?
 Is there a procedural mechanism enabling or requiring security for costs?